-Beginning with tax year 2013, estates and trusts that e-file the PA-41, Fiduciary Income Tax Return, can receive a direct deposit refund for overpayment of Pennsylvania tax.
+Estates and trusts that e-file the PA-41, Fiduciary Income Tax Return, can receive a direct deposit refund for overpayment of Pennsylvania tax.

-Trusts and estates have three options when the PA-41, Fiduciary Income Tax Return, shows an overpayment of Pennsylvania tax.
+Estates and trusts have three options when the PA-41, Fiduciary Income Tax Return, shows an overpayment of Pennsylvania tax.